-If, despite additional support, a child continues to have barriers to learning and the attainment gap is not closed, the SENCo may determine that they have special educational needs and a decision will be made for the child to be placed on the SEND Register at 'SEN Support'.
+If, despite additional support, a pupil continues to have barriers to learning and the attainment gap is not closed, the SENCo may determine that they have special educational needs, and a decision will be made for the child to be placed on the SEND Register at 'SEN Support'.
 The aim of formally identifying a pupil with SEND is to help the school to ensure that effective, personalised provision is put in place and so remove barriers to learning.
-This provision will be recorded on an Individual Education Plan (IEP), supported by Valuing SEND Tool developed by Lincolnshire County Council, and copies will be shared with all staff involved in supporting the child (on a need to know basis), parents and where appropriate, the child themselves.
-The IEP will be reviewed at least three times a year, in line with the 'Assess, Plan, Do, Review' cycle outlined above.
+This provision will be recorded on an Individual Support Plan (ISP)

+and copies will be shared with all staff involved in supporting the pupil (on a need-to-know basis), parents and where appropriate, the pupil themselves.
+The ISP will be reviewed at least three times a year, in line with the 'Assess, Plan, Do, Review' cycle outlined above.